 Counting and Identification of Adult Mosquitoes

+Trapping is an important mosquito surveillance tool, but those mosquitoes must then be analyzed in the lab by experts.
 The successful collection of adult mosquitoes provides insight into population levels as well as allows our team to properly identify species in a given area.
 Our entomologists are among the most knowledgeable in the industry and VDCI works diligently to ensure that all of our technicians are thoroughly trained in every aspect of mosquito biology.
-Correctly identifying species and having knowledge of their bionomics provides insight into desired breeding habitats, active periods during the day/night, host preferences and maybe most importantly, which mosquito-borne diseases they can transmit.
+Correctly identifying species and having knowledge of their bionomics provides insight into desired breeding habitats, active periods during the day/night, host preferences, and maybe most importantly, which mosquito-borne diseases they can transmit.
 Additionally, understanding population levels can determine the severity of a nuisance mosquito outbreak.
 Collection, counting, and identification all aid in determining which abatement solutions should be employed to reduce the health risk to a community.

 Disease Monitoring and Reporting

 It is highly recommended that any municipality or large industrial operation conduct a comprehensive mosquito surveillance program as the first step towards protecting the public health of its citizens or employees.
-The experienced team at Vector Disease Control International (VDCI) collects and analyzes several hundred thousand mosquitoes every year for cities, counties, districts, and companies across the United States and abroad.
-VDCI has the experience, necessary equipment, industry-leading technologies, and capabilities to handle all of your mosquito surveillance and disease monitoring needs.
+The experienced team at Vector Disease Control International (VDCI) has the mosquito surveillance tools and experience to collect and analyze several hundred thousand mosquitoes every year for cities, counties, districts, and companies across the United States and abroad.
+VDCI has the experience, necessary mosquito surveillance equipment, industry-leading technologies, and capabilities to handle all of your mosquito surveillance and disease monitoring needs.

 Government Partners in Mosquito Management: Contact Us Today